kkang7/CDSeq/README.md

 This version of CDSeq takes advantages of new MATLAB features (R2018a and later versions) which allows mex C++ function hanles unsigned short int type (2 bytes).

+I only compiled the code on Mac and Linux but not Windows yet.
+Will find a windows machine to compile later.
+You can also compile by yourself following the instructions below.

 To compile CDSeq's C++ function, run the following two lines of commands in MATLAB:

 mex -setup C++